Ferdi-Kocoglu/shopping-list/README.md

 ## Deployment

-The application is deployed at [your-deployment-url-here].
+The application is deployed at (https://shopping-list-1rvr.onrender.com).

 ## Running Locally